April 16, 2019

 Over spring break, I had the chance to go on a BreakAway trip to Mexico City through Wheaton’s Office of Christian Outreach, where I work part-time.

 Going into the trip, I was exhausted from an incredibly busy first half of my final semester as an undergrad.
 Busyness has become the norm for me at this point; in my six semesters of college, I’ve taken fewer than 17 credits in one of them, not to mention extracurricular activities that I’ve been involved in.
 I took as many dual credit classes as I could in high school and a couple of online classes last summer in order to be able to save time and money by graduating a year early.
-In general, being a college student has proven to be extremely demanding, forcing me to pack lots of thing into a little amount of time.
+In general, being a college student has proven to be extremely demanding, forcing me to pack lots of things into a little amount of time.

 Not only was my life rather hectic heading into Mexico, but I had a lot of things on my mind about my future—thinking about what to do this summer between graduating and starting grad school; trying to get a jump start on big assignments for B quad; figuring out my housing situation for next year as a grad student at Wheaton; getting ready for a big practicum that I have for the first 5 weeks of B quad—the list went on and on.
 It was in the midst of this hustle and bustle that I came to Mexico City.